 - Mix the fresh squeezed lemon juice, 1 cup of sugar and egg yolks in a sauce pot.

 - Whisk together until combined and then STIR the pot until the mixture begins to thicken over medium heat.
-Stir in the 1 Tbsp of cold butter.
+Stir in the 1 tablespoon of cold butter.

 - Cover and refrigerate.

 - Start a double boiler on the stove.